 Just off Alexanderplatz where the Hop on hop off bus terminates near Hofbrau Munich’s Berlin restaurant.
 Here you will find all things Bavarian being served from Pork Knuckle, Schnitzel, bratwurst, beer and more.

-The food is excellent; the atmosphere is relaxed and we highly recommend a visit to Hofrabrau in Berlin.
+The food is excellent; the atmosphere is relaxed and we highly recommend a visit to Hofabrau in Berlin.
+If you are visiting Berlin with family, the Hofbrau has kids menus and large tables.

 The DDR Museum

-We started the day at the award-winning DDR museum.
+We started the day exploring Berlin at the award-winning DDR museum.
 The DDR museum tells the tale through exhibits both real and multimedia of what it was like to live in East Germany.

 - Pergamonmuseum (Pergamon Museum)